WY

 Oregon

-Requirement: 60 days' pre-closing notice to Washington Attorney General.
+Requirement: 60 days' pre-closing notice to Washington Attorney General and/or a copy of a HSR filing must be submitted contemporaneously to the Washington Attorney General.

 Private Equity Focus?: None stated.